 At the end of the day, this is the hospital manager’s primary focus.
 The better the results are for patient outcomes, the more profitable and successful a healthcare system will be.

 Improved outcomes are anchored in quality medical procedures, but that’s only the beginning.
 For good patient outcomes to be truly sustainable, the patient must have a clear and achievable goal for their health, a well-defined plan for pursuing that goal, and an accessible structure that encourages their progress.
 It falls to hospital management to set up that structure using personnel, technology, and any other resources available to them.

 Creating a Healthy Culture

 Finally, hospital managers must set the bar high for all hospital staff in terms of corporate culture.
 Hospital management must foster a commitment among physicians, nurses and administrators to going the extra mile on behalf of a patient’s care.
 When an entire staff buys into the mission of improving patient health, only then can the healthcare organization truly thrive from a business standpoint.

 Hospital managers are the standard-bearers for patient outcomes within any given healthcare system.
 They must be well grounded in both the business aspect of healthcare as well as the on-the-ground clinical operations, and bring both perspectives in equal measure to the decisions they make.
-To learn more about what it takes to become a healthcare administrator, visit The George Washington University online.
+To learn more about what it takes to become a healthcare administrator, visit The George Washington University’s Healthcare MBA Program.